-Plans to convert a historic Salford Mansion into 16 new apartments have been delayed, with a planning decision now expected at the end of October.
+Plans to convert a dilapidated historic Salford mansion into 16 new apartments have been delayed, with a planning decision now expected at the end of October.

 The Hall has remained vacant since 2013, following decades of varied use.
-In 1923, the building served as the Pilkington nurses’ home, accommodating up to 25 nurses.
+In 1923, the building served as the Pilkington nurses’ home, accommodating up to 25 nurses, and was most recently a care home.

-In their design and access statement, Neil Pike Architects noted that: “The care home ceased operation in 2013 and the building has remained vacant since, falling victim to anti-social behaviour and disrepair.
+Would-be developer Neil Pike Architects said: “The care home ceased operation in 2013 and the building has remained vacant since, falling victim to anti-social behaviour and disrepair.

 “The site has suffered neglect, leading to overgrowths within the house, smashed windows, stolen lead work and dry damp throughout, as well as significant flooding at both ground and basement level.

-“The general lack of maintenance within have contributed towards the fundamental need to restore this building to a new.
+“The general lack of maintenance within have contributed towards the fundamental need to restore this building.”

 The developers aim to retain and restore the building’s exterior, including the original stonework, windows and entrance details, ensuring all changes are sensitive to the building’s historical significance.

-After Market research conducted in Salford suggested a strong preference to one bed units.
-The internal layout plans to offer 11 one bed units, and 5 two bed units.
+Market research conducted in Salford suggest a strong preference for one-bed units to help meet the city’s housing shortage.
+The internal layout plans to offer 11 one-bed units, and five two-bed units.

 The layout has been designed to maximise natural light, ventilation and living space while respecting original structural form.